Geonovum/DTaaS-Testbed2/docs/respec/results.md

 The brief of this topic was to expose already available calculation models from different parties using the OGC API Processes specification.
 This way the processes can be used in different viewers rather than only be tied to the viewer provided specifically for this calculation model.

-The <a href="https://geonovum.github.io/DTaaS-Testbed2/archimate/index.html?view=id-00e94b953f2b4bf1adb922e3b4f37054"target="_blank">archimate view for 'Making calculation modules interoperable'</a> documents the calculation modules that are realized in scope of this testbed, as well as the viewers that integrated those modules.
+The <a href="https://geonovum.github.io/DTaaS-Testbed2/archimate/index.html?view=id-00e94b953f2b4bf1adb922e3b4f37054" target="_blank">archimate view for 'Making calculation modules interoperable'</a> documents the calculation modules that are realized in scope of this testbed, as well as the viewers that integrated those modules.

 - Analyze